Fall 2022 FAQs

 1. What are the Recommended Computer Specifications for All Majors?

 2. Do I need to bring my own device to class?

-No, FIDM has re-wired the Wi-Fi on the LA campus so that you will be able to bring your own device, if you would like to.
+No, FIDM has re-wired the Wi-Fi on the campus so that you will be able to bring your own device, if you would like to.
 If you do not yet have a device that is portable, you can still use FIDM lab computers when a computer is necessary.
-FIDM is encouraging students to begin bringing their own devices and in the future it will be necessary but as of now, it is not required.
+FIDM is encouraging students to begin bringing their own devices and in the future it may be necessary but as of now, it is not required.